LiliaFramework/Lilia/documentation/docs/meta/vector.md

 **Purpose**

-Rotates the vector around an axis by the specified degrees and returns the new vector.
+Rotates the vector around an axis by the specified degrees and returns a new vector without modifying the original.

 **Parameters**